 - Realign road corridor away from ruins.
-Options include: - Moving toward interior of park along hydric hammock ecotone. - Use platted road right of way along eastern edge of potential park boundary.
+Viable options include: - Moving toward interior of park along hydric hammock ecotone. - Using platted road-right-of way along eastern edge of potential park boundary.

-County Road 490 cuts through the park, passing within a few feet of the mill ruins.
+County Road 490 extends through the park, passing within only a few feet of the historic mill ruins.
 Vibrations and vehicular exhaust may be hastening the gradual deterioration of the remaining components of the mill.
 The potential also exists for direct vehicular impact to the ruins despite the presence of a guard rail.
 As a special feature site, a primary emphasis at the park is placed on the protection and maintenance of the historic ruins.
 The road is also a safety hazard for visitors as they cross from the parking and picnic area to see the ruins.
 It is in the long-term interest of the park and public safety to have the road shifted away from the ruins as far as possible.
 This objective is contingent on support from Citrus County and the Florida Department of Transportation (FDOT) and may necessitate acquisition of adjacent parcels to provide sufficient land to meet roadway design standards.
 This would also mean an exchange of ownership of the new and old road corridor between DRP and FDOT.
 A relocated road would enhance the visitor experience and safety and also increase the protection afforded to this historic site.
-A portion of the old road corridor could then be vacated and incorporated into the park.
+A portion of the old road corridor could then be vacated and incorporated into the park, which would enable other significant park land use improvements.

-Two options for rerouting the road have been identified over the years:
+Two viable options for rerouting the road have been identified and evaluated:

-• Park interior (red line in CLUP)

-Moving the road within the park boundary minimizes impacts to the neighboring community and project costs-issues that proved insurmountable during prior planning efforts.
-This option takes advantage of the already developed portion of the park without damaging the hydric hammock.

-• Platted road right-of-way, eastern edge of potential future park boundary (orange line in CLUP) With boundary expansion, the boundary may extend even further east.
+- Park interior (red line in CLUP) Moving the road within the park boundary minimizes impacts to the neighboring community and project costs-issues that proved insurmountable during prior planning efforts.
+This option takes advantage of the already developed portion of the park without damaging the hydric hammock. - Platted road right-of-way, eastern edge of potential future park boundary (orange line in CLUP) With boundary expansion, the boundary may extend even further east.
 The eastern edge of optimum boundary parcels abuts a platted road right-of-way that may be usable for a future realignment of the road.
 Citrus County property appraiser data identifies this north-south oriented platted road as South Coral Bells Avenue.
-If the road no longer bisects the park, there would be only one designated entrance, making the park more secure and creating the opportunity to collect honor fees.
+If the road no longer bisects the park, there would be only one designated entrance to the park, increasing security and creating the opportunity for fee collection.

+Parking

-Parking Objective: Restore and revegetate area surrounding the ruins.
+Objective: Restore and revegetate area surrounding the ruins.